passau-masterarbeit-2023/memory_graph_gcn/WORKLOG.md

 ## Improvements

 * [ ] Implement a system to avoid to run a pipeline whose results have already been saved.

+## Logs

+Mon 20 Nov 2023

+* Added check for input dir path.
+This crucial init check was still missing.

+### Sun 19 Nov 2023

 * [ ] Implement a cache system for Node2Vec embeddings.

-## Logs
+### Sun 29 Oct 2023

+Running a new pass of computations on the server.

+`nohup python src/main_gcn.py -i /root/phdtrack/phdtrack_data_clean/ -p gcn-pipeline classic-ml-pipeline feature-evaluation-pipeline -b 6 -a -q -n 32  > output_ml_2023_10_29_15h_32.log 2>&1 &`

 ### Sat 28 Oct 2023